Sancia of Majorca: Life

+Queen

 Sancha became Queen consort of Naples with the death of her father-in-law King Charles II of Naples on 5 May 1309.
 Two years later (2 August 1311) her husband gave her the Lordships of Potenza, Venosa, Lanciano, Alessa and Sant'Angelo dei Lombardi.
 The next year, on 24 March 1312, the testament of her mother Queen Esclaramunda (Sclarmunda...regina Majoricæ) secured a bequest to her (...Sanciæ..Reginæ Siciliæ...filiæ nostræ...).
 On 22 May 1319 at Marseille, Sancha and her husband prayed before the relics of his brother Saint Louis of Toulouse.

 At her court in Naples, Sancha welcomed her brother Philip, who was recently joined the Franciscans.
 He wanted to practice strictly the Rules of Saint Francis of Assisi, and gathered around him a group that became known as "the brothers of poor life", a branch of Fraticelli or zelanti.
 This group was therefore a great influence over the King and Queen of Naples and over Delphine of Glandèves, Sancha's confident.
 Philip of Majorca asked his sister and his brother-in-law to intercede with the Avignon Papacy to obtain the privileges necessary for the transformation of the Santa Chiara monastery in a place where would welcome "the brothers of poor life".
 However, Pope Benedict XII ended their hopes with three bulls dated on 24 June 1336, 20 February 1337 and 7 August 1340.

 After the death of Philip of Majorca in 1342, Sancha and her husband remained under the influence of "the brothers of poor life".
 Their chaplains, Andrea de Galiano and Pietro de Cadeneto were also followers of Michael of Cesena.
 The rulers had hosted at Castel Nuovo two spiritual bishops, John Bertholeo, who had just been relieved of his office of Calvi, and William of Scala, who became confessor to the Queen; however, the worst of all was certain Fra Roberto, a personal friend of Angelo Clareto, the leader of the Fraticelli.